azure-ad-b2c/samples/readme.md

 In this repo, you will find samples for several enhanced Azure AD B2C Custom CIAM User Journeys.

 ## Getting started
-- See our [Azure AD B2C Wiki articles](https://github.com/azure-ad-b2c/ief-wiki/wiki) here to help walkthrough the cuctom policy components.
+- See our [Azure AD B2C Wiki articles](https://github.com/azure-ad-b2c/ief-wiki/wiki) here to help walkthrough the custom policy components.

 - See our Custom Policy Documentation [here](https://aka.ms/ief).